 MRI works by using great big magnets that bounce sound waves off our tissues to create pictures of our insides.
-A more detailed explanation of MRI can be found HERE.
+Read a more detailed explanation of MRI here.

 PET Scan uses a sugar molecule attached to a radioactive tracer and a CT image.
 The theory is that cells that are active are going to need sugar(glucose) to do their work and cancer cells are notorious for working overtime.
 So with a PET scan - you are injected with the radioactive glucose, you rest for 15-60 minutes to let it find the (metabolically) active cells and then you are put in the special PET/CT scanner to collect the images.
 But just as MRI can not tell you if a spot is malignant or benign, a PET scan just tells you which areas are active.
 If you have an infection, such as strep- that area would light up on a PET scan.